chrislarsen/docs/sdk/README.md

 In order to communicate with the APIs without exposing the API key to prying eyes, the SDK requires a very basic reverse proxy to be set up &mdash; it is through this proxy that it will call the back-end.
 To make this process as simple as possible, [we provide a set of example implementations](https://github.com/globaldawn/api-example-proxy) in a wide variety of languages or configurations.

+You need to install one of these proxies (or write your own, see below) on your server for the SDK and plugins to work.
+If you use one of the example proxies, follow the instructions for installation in the folder for that implementation.

-We strongly recommend tha you use the Nginx, Apache, or other web server versions as provided where possible &mdash; these are much faster than the alternative implementations by an order of magnitude.
+> :information_source: &nbsp;**Note:** We strongly recommend that you use one of the web server implementations (Nginx, Apache, etc.) &mdash; these are much faster than the alternative implementations by an order of magnitude, as they are meant for this kind of job.

 #### Configuring The Proxy

-TODO
+To configure any of the example proxies, you simply need to open the script or configuration provided and add your API key (you can find this in the Admin Manger).
+Once you have done this, deploy the proxy to your server and test that it is working by sending a GET request to:

+    <path to the proxy>/ping

+If you're pointing to the right place, you should get a response: "pong".

 #### Writing Your Own Proxy Implementation